zyonet/coding-notes/rst/unix/git.rst

 Difference between `git add -A` and `git add .`
 -----------------------------------------------

-1. ``git add -A`` stages **all**
+1. ``git add -A`` stages **all**, including modified, new (i.e. untracked), deleted, in other words, all files in the entire working tree are updated.
-2. ``git add .`` stages new and modified, **without deleted**
+2. ``git add .`` stages new (i.e. untracked), modified, without **deleted**
-3. ``git add -u`` stages modified and deleted, **without new**
+3. ``git add -u`` stages modified and deleted, without **new (i.e. untracked)**

-The important point about git add . is that it looks at the working tree and adds all those paths to the staged changes if they are either changed or are new and not ignored, it does not stage any 'rm' actions.
+The important point about ``git add .`` is that it looks at the working tree and adds all those paths to the staged changes if they are either changed or are new and not ignored, it does not stage any 'rm' actions.

-git add -u looks at all the already tracked files and stages the changes to those files if they are different or if they have been removed.
-It does not add any new files, it only stages changes to already tracked files.
+``git add -u`` looks at all the already tracked files and stages the changes to those files if they are different or if they have been removed.
+It does not add any new file, it only stages changes to already tracked files.

 git add -A is a handy shortcut for doing both of those.